alexpods/bin-search-tree/README.md

 ###.forEach()###

-Executes provieded function once per each node of the three.
+Executes provieded function once per each node of the tree.
-Direction of tree traversion: from min key to max key.
+Direction of tree traversion: from the min key to the max key.
 You will be able to change direction in the future versions of the library.

 ```js
 tree.forEach(callback);
 ```

-- **callback**: Function executed once per each node of the tree.
+- **callback**: Function to execute once per each node of the tree.
 It has following arguments:
     - *value*: Value of the current node.
     - *key*:   Key of the current node.
     - *tree*:  Tree is being processed.